-Research conducted by Unity Marketing and FutureCast shows key insights on how affluent millennials live and spend in the United States.
+Research conducted by Unity Marketing and FutureCast shows critical insights on how affluent millennials live and spend in the United States.

 #1.
 The 15.5 million affluent millennials aged 18-34 with annual household incomes over $100,000 will receive a massive generational wealth transfer of $59 trillion, and they will become the dominant consumer group in the luxury market between 2018 and 2020.

 #2.
 The majority of affluent millennials are between ages 30-34, and 64% of affluent millennials are women.
-57% of affluent millennials are currently married and 6% of them are currently engaged.
-Additionally, affluent millennials are clearly entrepreneurial, and 44% of them did not graduate from college.
+57% of affluent millennials are currently married, and 6% of them are now engaged.
+Additionally, affluent millennials are entrepreneurial, and 44% of them did not graduate from college.